core-wg/core-responses/draft-bormann-core-responses.md

 Non-matching response:
   : A response that has properties
-  (typically options) that make it incompatible with the original request, and thus especially unsuitable as a cached response to that request (but possibly suitable to populate the cache for a similar request).
+  (typically options) that make it incompatible with the original request, and thus in particular unsuitable as a cached response to that request (but possibly suitable to populate the cache for a similar request).
   Options that make a response non-matching need to be proxy unsafe.

+  For example,
+  a Block2 response with a different block number × block size value than indicated in the request is non-matching.

 Configured request:
 : A request that reaches the server in another way than by